Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Then I noticed that the church is right next to a big pond.

-Um and I looked out and saw the pond and how breathtakingly beautiful it was.
+And I looked out and saw the pond and how breathtakingly beautiful it was.

 The view, the sunlight coming in, the bright sunshine, clear blue sky, just like I remembered it when I was a child.

-I walked down the grassy incline from the parking lot to the edge of the pond and noticed something lying in the water.
+I walked down the grassy incline from the parking lot to the edge of the pond and noticed something lying in the water, so near the edge of the water that I could see it very clearly.

 It looked like two dead bodies, one adult and one child.

-At first I thought it must have been an illusion.
+At first, I thought it must have been an illusion.

 Just then, as I was standing on the edge of the water, I saw another guy from my hometown, who was a close friend of my younger brother, walking along the edge of the pond with his wife and his child.

-I said, Hi Tom, but he did not react at all and just kept walking towards me.
+I said, hi, Tom, but he did not react at all and just kept walking towards me.

 He continued walking towards me, and when he was right near me, I called his name again.